m-tosch/Python-FPGA-Tools/README.md

 The coverage report can be found [here](https://codecov.io/gh/m-tosch/regex_fun)

-If you have [pytest](https://pypi.org/project/pytest/) and [coverage](https://pypi.org/project/coverage/) installed, generate a local coverage report from the command line:
+If you have [pytest](https://pypi.org/project/pytest/) and [coverage](https://pypi.org/project/coverage/) installed, you can generate a coverage report from the command line:

 ```cmd
 coverage run -m pytest